-This method is called only when manual scrollbars are changed, not automatic scrollbars; for automatic scrollbars, the on-paint method is called, instead.
+This method is called only when manual scrollbars are changed (see init-manual-scrollbars), not automatic scrollbars; for automatic scrollbars, the on-paint method is called, instead.

 Calls paint-proc with the canvas's drawing context to immediately update the canvas (in contrast to refresh, which merely queues an update request to be handled at the windowing system's discretion).